-Student responses to this questionnaire can be aggregated across students in a course to provide evidence of class strengths and weaknesses that can be used to suggest improvements in instruction.
+Student responses to this questionnaire may be aggregated across students in a course to provide evidence of class strengths and weaknesses.
+This evidence can be used to suggest improvements in instruction.
 Groups of faculty will be interested in studying the data from sections of the same course, from courses across the major, and from courses across the campus.

-Having access to information derived from both direct and indirect measures will enable faculty to improve instruction, curricula, and student services.
-The data also provide evidence of our accountability for student learning that we hope will be convincing to NCA visitors in 2012.
+Access to information derived from both direct and indirect measures will enable faculty to improve instruction, curricula, and student services.
+The data also provide evidence of our accountability for student learning that we expect to be convincing to NCA visitors in 2012.